8 Red Flags You Hired the Wrong Dev Shop

 This is the big one.
 A healthy team shows you working software every one to two weeks - not a slide deck or a Figma mockup, but something you can click and watch things happen.

-When your agency only shows you the finished product, you’ve lost the chance to catch misunderstandings before they get expensive to fix.
+When your agency only shows you the finished product, you’ve lost the chance to catch misunderstandings - a signup flow built for the wrong user, a price hardcoded in the wrong currency - while they are still cheap to fix.

-Good teams send plain-English async standups daily and a one-page summary every Friday covering what shipped, what’s blocked, and what’s next - all in plain English.
-If you’re guessing whether progress is real, it isn’t.
+Good teams send plain-English async standups daily and a one-page summary every Friday covering what shipped, what’s blocked, and what’s next.

 3. Estimates That Keep Growing #